The Howerd Confessions

 The Howerd Confessions is a British comedy television series which originally aired between 2 September and 7 October 1976 on ITV.
 It featured comedian Frankie Howerd "confessing" various indiscretions.

 Each of the 6 episodes was a self-contained, untitled, playlet.

 The director/producer was Michael Mills, with scripts by Dave Freeman, Dick Hills, Hugh Stuckey and Peter Robinson.

+In 2007, the entire series was released on dvd by Freemantle Home Entertainment.

-In 2021 the series was broadcast in the UK on the Freeview/Sky/Freesat channel That's TV Xmas UK.
+In 2021, the series was broadcast in the UK on the Freeview/Sky/Freesat channel, ' That's TV Xmas U.K '.